 In 1980, Japanese engineer Dr. Fujio Masuoka invented the flash memory while working for Toshiba.
 It was Masuoka’s colleague, Shoji Ariizumi, who suggested the name “flash” as it reminded him of a camera flash.
 In 1984, Masuoka presented his invention at the Integrated Electronics Devices Meeting in San Jose, California.

-Intel Corporation saw the potential in his invention and decided to introduce the very first commercial NOR type flash chip in 1988.
+Intel Corporation saw the potential in his invention and decided to introduce the very first commercial NOR type flash memory chip in 1988.

 Moreover, it has become a preferred storage media option for a number of consumers, as well as industrial devices.